xmos/xmath_walkthrough/doc/stage2.md

 }
 ```

-Instead of computing the result directly in C, we rely on an optimized function
+Instead of computing the result directly in C, we rely on the optimized function
 to do the work for us.
 The
 [implementation](https://github.com/xmos/lib_xcore_math/blob/v2.1.1/lib_xcore_math/src/arch/xs3/vect_f32/vect_f32_dot.S)
 of `vect_f32_dot()` itself is decidedly more complicated than the plain C
-implementation.
+implementation, however it runs much faster.

 ## Results